JoelHill/go-rest-http-blaster/README.md

 #### Using Circuit Breakers

-`cbapiclient` does not force you to use a circuit breaker, or, if you do, which library to use.  `cbapiclient` is built to implicitly support the [Sony GoBreaker](https://github.com/sony/gobreaker) library.
+`go-rest-http-blaster` does not force you to use a circuit breaker, or, if you do, which library to use.  `go-rest-http-blaster` is built to implicitly support the [Sony GoBreaker](https://github.com/sony/gobreaker) library.
 The circuit breaker implementation must conform to the following interface: